 Where does incubation fit into the creative process?

 Graham Wallas, social psychologist and London School of Economics co-founder, codified the creative process in his influential book on The Art of Thought 1926), based on his own empirical observations and on the works of psychologists, philosophers, and scientists, including Aristotle, Charles Darwin, Henri Poincaré and William James.
 In the four stages of the creative process, incubation follows preparation:

-- Preparation (preparatory work on a problem that focuses the individual’s mind on the problem and explores the problem’s dimensions),
+- Preparation (preparatory work on a problem that focuses on the individual’s mind on the problem and explores the problem’s dimensions),

 - Incubation (where the problem is internalized into the unconscious mind and nothing appears externally to be happening),